USING SUPER BOWL ADS IN THE CLASSROOM

 ©2006 Frank W Baker, Media Educator creator of the Media Literacy Clearinghouse

-“Frank makes it easy for us (educators) to use Super Bowl ads as tools for deeper thinking about media messages.”
+“Frank makes it easy for us (librarians/educators) to use Super Bowl ads as tools for deeper thinking about media messages.”
+(School Library Journal) “Last year I taught your lesson and my 5th & 6th grade students loved it.”
+(SC teacher)

 The annual Super Bowl game is one of the last appointment TV events: we still gather around the television at the time the game is played.
 For weeks before the big game, the media has been abuzz about the commercials.
 This website is designed to help you incorporate these ads into instruction, no matter what you teach.
 Use the links in the left hand column.

-- NEW: How to Deconstruct a TV Commercial (lesson plan)
+- How to Deconstruct a TV Commercial (lesson plan)

 - Teaching Ads As Argument